-The Foundation strongly believes that change can be achieved through adherence to key principles as points of difference from much current service delivery.
-Programs must:
+The Foundation strongly believes that change can be achieved through adherence to the following key principles, as points of difference, from much current service delivery.